Kinematics of robotic manipulators - forward kinematics 1

 Rotation and translation of co-ordinate frames

-The objective of this kinematic analysis is to resolve the real world co-ordinates of the tool tip with reference to the base frame.
-The robot model has six revolute joints in series.
-The co-ordinate frame for each joint can rotate about its joint axis and there are displacements between frames denoted by link lengths and offsets, where they exist.
-Hence we need a method for resolving displacements in three dimensions that result from rotating the joints, starting at the base frame and finishing at the tool tip.
+The objective of forward kinematic analysis is to compute the real world co-ordinates of the tool tip with reference to the base frame.
+When a revolute joint rotates, its co-ordinate frame rotates about the joint axis.
+Also we must take account of displacements between frames denoted by link lengths and offsets, where the latter exist.
+Hence we need a method for resolving displacements in three dimensions that result from rotation of the joints, beginning at the base frame and finishing at the tool tip.

 The most widely applied method which we outline below uses transformation matrices to combine rotation and translation of co-ordinate frames (translation simply means linear displacement).
 The following derivation of transformation matrices is presented in terms of vector transformations.
 The first part concerns rotation and the second part translation.